KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “You are the awareness watching thoughts, not the thoughts themselves.”

+---
+*Purpose is the river that flows from soul to world.
+To act in alignment is to let your life become a prayer in motion.*
+---
 ### **Key Ten — Alignment Through Action (Ikigai)**

 **(The practice that brings purpose into motion)**